-Kiyro couldn’t help but quietly listen in on the two bickering.
+Kiyro couldn’t help but quietly listen in on the two bickerings.
 “I’m just asking out of curiosity.
 What supposed psychic power do you guys even have?”

 Both of them stopped talking and turned towards Kiyro.

-“I’m an empath.”
-Ken replied chirpily.
-“Or rather you can say I can feel the same emotions that you can.
-Almost like harmonizing with your emotional wave length.
-Though I would personally like the ability to move objects more than anything.
-Sylvia here is a highly tuned clairsentience or what I like to call a know it all.”
+“I’m an empath,” Ken replied chirpily.
+“Or rather, you can say I can feel the same emotions you can, almost like harmonizing with your emotional wavelength.
+However, I like the ability to move objects more than anything.
+Sylvia is a highly tuned clairsentience or what I like to call: a know-it-all.”

 “Excuse me.
 I’m not a know-it-all.
 I just have a knack for knowing the truth.
-The answers just drop in my head without a reason.”
+The answers drop in my head without reason.”

 “See, what I told you.
-A know it all.”
+A know it.”

 “I heard that,” Sylvia growled.

-“What about you Daulton?”
-Daulton was chugging food in his mouth happily eating his meatloaf.
+“What about you, Daulton?”
+Daulton was chugging food in his mouth, happily eating his meatloaf.
 He gulped down the food and smirked.
-“I’m a pyrokinetic.”
+“I’m pyrokinetic.”

 “A fire user.
-I can start fire if I put my mind to it without even using a match.”
-Daulton proudly stated.
+I can start a fire if I put my mind to it without using a match.”
+Daulton proudly

-“I personally recommend using a match or lighter to start things.
+“I recommend using a match or lighter to start things.
 His would take a good thirty minutes.
-It’s a waste of an ability if I might say so myself,” said Sylvia.
+It’s a waste of ability if I might say so myself,” said Sylvia.

 “It’s not a waste.
 I’m just budding into my abilities.
 You’ll see.
 One day, with just a snap of my fingers, I’ll be able to start a fire.”

-Kiyro was quite skeptical at what they were talking about, but from everyone gathered here for a reason of being a psychic, he had more difficulties in not believing it to be real.
-Whatever it was he wanted to know how they were able to use their so called psychic powers.
+Kiyro was quite skeptical about what they were talking about, but from everyone gathered here for a reason of being a psychic, he had more difficulties in not believing it to be real.
+Whatever it was, he wanted to know how they could use their so-called psychic powers.

-“I heard that Jergorian had broke through the Electric storm with his guild in the Electric Continent’s lands and succeeded in capturing an old castle that was taken over by an old vampire,” said Ken.
+“I heard that Jergorian had broken through the Electric storm with his guild in the Electric Continent’s lands and succeeded in capturing an old castle taken over by an old vampire,” said Ken.